-Summary: I designed and built Edible Island, a 3d immersive environment made for VR.
+Summary: In 2016 I designed and built Edible Island, a 3d immersive environment made for VR.
 Assets were designed in Blender, and world built in Unity.
 This was the first VR experience I created myself from end to end.

 Ever since he was a little boy in London, Rufus Rowntree was fascinated with nature’s beauty & it’s ability to feed all living organisms.
 He would read through National Geographic magazine and dream of traveling all over the world to explore the diverse wildlife in the most remote places on earth and find unique plants & fruits to make new tastes.
 He was enthralled by the intersection of nature, culture and food, and would go on to become an entrepreneur and pioneer in the field of genetically modified plants, making millions by developing nutrient rich plants that could be grown in arid environments, feeding millions of impoverished people in Africa and India.
 Despite his financial success and his impact on the developing world, Rufus was unfulfilled.

 One day, while hiking through a remote Mayan jungle in Central America, in search of exotic plants, Rufus found himself disillusioned.
 He felt that he had discovered all that the world had to offer, and his dreams of strange plants and foods existed only in science fiction.
 And then he had an idea.
 What if he created his own “world” where people could share in his passion of exploring strange, edible plants & fruits?
 What if those plants had a life of their own?
 What if people could interact with those plants?